maffkipp/my_travels_log/project-docs/UPDATE-PROCESS.md

 ### Updating local pc repo with the current master files.
 Update your local repo from your personal fork with all updates current in the master.

 1. Setup a remote connection to the master to get updates from project team

+    Only done the first time:
         ```git remote add "upstream" git@github.com:CescoIV/my_travels_log.git```

+    Each time after established:
+        ```git fetch upstream```

-2. Run merge command to apply them to your local setup
+2. Done every new update/sprint: Run merge command to apply them to your local setup
     ```git merge upstream/master```

     *side note: the term master refers to the master fork, you could also update a different branch by putting the name in.*

 3. Update your fork repo to your github then submit a pull request to turn your changes in to the master (managed by Francisco)
     ```git push origin master```

 4. NOTIFY EVERYONE ON SLACK CHANNEL OF YOUR UPDATES